CJHJW/EECS398-Final-Project/index.markdown

 Teams that secured first blood had a win rate approximately **18.6% higher** than those that did not.
 🔵 Blue side teams showed an average **4.9% higher** win rate compared to 🔴 red side teams.

-These insights highlight the strategic importance of early-game performance (first blood) and support the observed advantage of blue side teams.
+These insights highlight the strategic importance of first blood and support the observed advantage of blue side teams.

 <iframe src="assets/win_rate_blood.html"
         width="120%"